pgersl/personal-music/README.md

 # Hey!

-This is the code for my music website, where I share my music, thoughts on music in general, and give people the links for means of support.
-Feel free to browse the code and copy it on your website!
+My name is Petr Geršl and this is the code for my music website.
+I compose music and there is no better way to share it for me than a website of my own.
+This is the second iteration.
+No bloat, just the important code.

+# Why a second iteration?
+In a larger endeavor of mine, I am trying to unify the design of my websites and this one is next.